BenSchZA/BenSchZA/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [cadCAD.education](https://cadcad.education)
+- 🔭 I’m currently Head of Engineering at [CADLabs](https://CADLabs.org), and teaching modelling & systems engineering at [cadCAD Edu](https://cadcad.education/)
 - 💬 Ask me about Systems Engineering
+- ⭐ My favourite language is Elixir
 - 🌱 I’m currently learning Rust, Machine Learning, all the buzz words
 - 📫 How to reach me: [bitsofether.com](https://bitsofether.com)